American Woman: Writing and lyrics

 The popular misconception was that it was a chauvinistic tune, which was anything but the case.
 The fact was, we came from a very strait-laced, conservative, laid-back country, and all of a sudden, there we were in Chicago, Detroit, New York – all these horrendously large places with their big city problems.
 After that one particularly grinding tour, it was just a real treat to go home and see the girls we had grown up with.
 Also, the war was going on, and that was terribly unpopular.
 We didn't have a draft system in Canada, and we were grateful for that.
 A lot of people called it anti-American, but it wasn't really.
 We weren't anti-anything.
 John Lennon once said that the meanings of all songs come after they are recorded.
 Someone else has to interpret them.

 Bachman expressed the view in 2014 that it was "an anti-war protest song", explaining that when they came up with it on stage, the band and the audience had a problem with the Vietnam War.
 Said Bachman: "We had been touring the States.
 This was the late '60s, one time at the US/Canada border in North Dakota they tried to draft us and send us to Vietnam.
 We were back in Canada, playing in the safety of Canada where the dance is full of draft dodgers who've all left the States".

-It is a commonly held myth that The Guess Who were invited to play at the White House on July 17, 1970, shortly after the song's release.
-Because of its perceived anti-American lyrics, Pat Nixon, the wife of President Richard Nixon, asked that they not play "American Woman".
+The Guess Who were invited to play at the White House on July 17, 1970, shortly after the song's release.
+It was reported that, because of its perceived anti-American lyrics, Pat Nixon, the wife of President Richard Nixon, asked that they not play "American Woman".
+However, Cummings later clarified that it was the band's own idea not to play it, and that their manager had created the earlier story as a publicity stunt.